tkindy/website/_posts/2020-05-26-jekyll-serve-mobile.md

----
-title: Testing a Jekyll site on mobile during development
+{:title "Testing a Jekyll site on mobile during development"}
----

 In my last post, I talked about a problem I'd had with flexbox on iOS.
 I'd only found the problem after I'd published my changes, and even though I'm sure no one's visiting my website, I didn't like the idea of breaking the public version during testing.